bookburner451/DystopianLit/README.md

 # choicescript
-Flurrywinde's version of ChoiceScript (https://github.com/dfabulich/choicescript).
+This is my fork of dfabulich's ChoiceScript project (https://github.com/dfabulich/choicescript).

-My choicescript website (nothing but a few works-in-progress I've barely started on, unfortunately): [https://flurrywinde.github.io/choicescript/](https://flurrywinde.github.io/choicescript/).
-Follow the steps below, and you can have one too!
+**My choicescript website:** [https://flurrywinde.github.io/choicescript/](https://flurrywinde.github.io/choicescript/).
+(Right now it's nothing but a few works-in-progress I've barely started on, unfortunately.
+Mostly it's just there to show what one looks like, and if you follow the steps below, you can have one too.)

 ## <a name="myadditions"></a>My Additions